The three candles of episode 30. <- Previous • Next -> Backlash against the First Seduction.

 The stars represent eternity, a girlish desire.
 Akio’s goal is to turn Utena girlish via sex.
 Utena asks about eternity immediately after losing her virginity, to her the key event.
 Akio succeeded, as he was sure he would, and to him the stars are beautiful.
 To Anthy, the stars are not beautiful at all; she is ferociously jealous.
 This night, the stars represent a very brief eternity of sex—a glimpse only.

 The stars also refer directly and individually to Utena.
 The Japanese word hoshi is usually translated as “star” or “stars” but means celestial body in general.
 At the start of the following episode 34, Akio speaks to Anthy of having discovered a new comet, meaning Utena, and also uses the word hoshi for the comet.
-Depending on context, a Japanese sentence “the stars are beautiful” may also mean “the comet is beautiful”, Utena herself is beautiful.
+Depending on context, a Japanese sentence “the stars are beautiful” may mean “the comet is beautiful”, Utena herself is beautiful.
 The ambiguity is always there, lying in wait.
 To the extent that she is a docile princess, Utena is beautiful to Akio.

 And, as the shadow girls remind us, the stars are associated with romance.
 General associations don’t disappear just because Utena adds specific associations.
 Though when we see the sky, no stars are visible.